Taking Care of What Is Important To You

 Gaining Awareness and Clarity

-Many people run on automatic.
-A sound starting point is to make separate well considered lists of your top 10 values.
-The next step is to prioritise each list of top 10 values.
+Begin by making separate, well considered lists of your top 10 values.
+The next step is to prioritise each list.

 Do this exercise for each key life area: